 The thought and love that goes into producing a Raincloud & Sage yarn is, in my opinion, very special.
 But the story behind Nord is only half of the reason I love it so much.
 Let's delve into the very fibers of Nord and find out what it's all about!

 Nord is a 2 ply, woolen spun, fingering weight yarn.
-It is 100% wool, made from a blend of Merino (70%) and Ostfriesisches Milchschaf (30%) breeds.
-As I have already mentioned, I love this yarn!
+It is 100% wool, made from a blend of Merino (70%) and Ostfriesisches Milchschaf (30%) breeds. (please note the new blend for 2022 is 70% Merino and 30% Texel) As I have already mentioned, I love this yarn!
 But is it right for you and your next project?
 Let's take a closer look and find out!

 Nord is a 2 ply, woolen-spun yarn, and if you are unfamiliar with the difference between woolen and worsted spun yarns the super quick explanation is this; the fibers in worsted-spun yarns are combed before spinning so they lay parallel to each other, whereas with woolen-spun yarns, they are left jumbled, trapping the air and creating a much loftier yarn.
 If you are interested in delving into this topic more deeply, Brooklyn Tweed has a fantastic article on it here.

 The way a yarn is spun can have a huge effect on the final fabric of a yarn.
 I'm a huge fan of woolen-spun yarns as the haphazard arrangement of the fibers lend to a very light, cozy fabric with lots of body and bounce, and this is certainly true of Nord.
 Woolen-spun yarns also trap the air between the fibers giving you a lot of warmth even with a lighter weight yarn.
 I love that I can knit a super cozy sweater that I can also get under my coat!